Daya Wimalaweera: Personal life

 Daya Wimalaweera was born on 11 December 1937 in Grandpass, Colombo as the third child of the family.
 His father Sirisena Wimalaweera was a renowned lyricist, screenwriter, producer and filmmaker in Sinhala cinema.
 His father made many critically acclaimed films in early cinema including Amma, Saradiel, Asoka, Sirakaruwa and Wana Mala.
 He died on August 24, 1963, at the age of 62.

 Daya was educated at St. Joseph's College, Colombo followed by Terence Rajapakse College, Kolonnawa and later Alexandra College, Colombo.
-He was a bright student at the school, hence his father though that he would be a doctor one day.
+He was a bright student at the school, hence his father thought that he would be a doctor one day.
 However he refused to study medicine and followed in his father's footsteps.
 However, his father was upset about his work and Daya was joined to his newly established "Nawajeewana" film studio which was established on 13 September 1951.
 After the iron soldering work at studio, Daya had to work as an assistant laboratory technician and after that in the editing room.

 He has two elder sisters - Somawathi and Premawathi; and two younger brothers - Upasena and Ranjith.
 After the sudden death of mother, the family was take care by stepmother.
 Upesena Wimalaweera is also a sound engineer and film editor.
 Upasena was the editor of all films directed by Daya.

 Daya was married to Hyacinth Malani and the couple has three daughters.
 His brother Upasena was married to Kumari's sister Manel.
 Manel was the lead actress in the 1959 film Ma Ale Kala Tharuniya directed by their father Sirisena Wimalaweera.

 Wimalaweera died on 12 August 2019 in a Private Hospital, Colombo at the age of 81.
 His body was kept at his residence at 154 A, Anderson Road, Dehiwala.
 Funeral took place on 14 August 2019 at Nedimala Public Cemetery.